lorikayman/RebisTheory/rebis_theory.md

 Entities imbued with curse last far longer under unnatural means and have amplified power compared to their nature prior to being afflicted with curse:

-- Vanaduke or Darkfire Vanaduke, Margrel, black kats, carnavons, trojans live for more than thousand of years and inflict curse.
+- Vanaduke or Darkfire Lord Vanaduke, Margrel, black kats, carnavons, trojans live for more than thousand of years and inflict curse.
 - In some instances they are resistant to curse: devilites and Vanaduke, fiends (a possible connection to lack of fiends in the consumed horde of the Swarm within the Unknown Passage).
 - Armors and gear explicitly related to Underworld and curse of their owners are weak to curse, while items related to divinity are strongly resistant to curse.